Kaushik-Ss/WiFi-Login-Automation/readme.md

-# PSG-Tech-Hostel-Wifi-Login-Automated
+# Hostel-Wifi-Login-Automated
-PSG Tech Hostel WiFi Login Automated using Python Works for users with this login page, takes in **username and password** to login
+Hostel WiFi Login Automated using Python
+Works for users with this login page, takes in **username and password** to login

 # Disclaimer
 - **Created for educational purposes only**
-- **This program does not break nor harm  PSG Tech it simply opens a browser and types in your password and username to login**
+- **This program does not break nor harm any server it simply opens a browser and types in your password and username to login**
 - **This tool is only for educational purpose.
 If you use this tool for other purposes except education I am not be responsible in such cases**

-## **LATEST BUILD - main_v4.py**
+## **LATEST BUILD - main.py**
 ![image](https://user-images.githubusercontent.com/75175772/171265320-e75e2d85-3648-45d9-bf6b-82596d38d653.png)